MC-DeltaT/SerialisePP/README.md

    - Booleans
    - Static arrays
    - Dynamic arrays
+   - Pair
    - Optional
-   - Pair
+   - Variant
    - User-defined structs
  - Extensible serialisation for custom types
  - On-the-fly serialisation and deserialisation - no data duplication!
  - Fully contained within C++ (no separate message/type definition, no code generation)

-(Support for more types is likely to come in the future, e.g. strings, variants).
+(Support for more types is likely to come in the future, e.g. strings, void).

 ## Limitations